Pierre de Bocosel de Chastelard: Randolph's account

 The English diplomat Thomas Randolph described the arrest of Chastelard in his letters to William Cecil.
 He notes Chastelard as a servant of Monsieur D'Anville.
 When he arrived in Scotland in November 1561, Mary showed him her favour by letting him ride a horse that was a present from her half-brother Lord Robert Stewart.
 He gave her a book of his own poems.
 On 14 February 1563, St Valentine's day, Chastelard was discovered in the Queen's chamber under her Great Bed at Rossend Castle at Burntisland.
 Mary ordered her half brother the Earl of Moray to execute him on the spot.
-But instead the unfortunate poet was taken to St Andrews.
+Instead, the unfortunate poet was taken to St Andrews.
 Randolph wrote that Chastelard had made a similar attempt at Holyroodhouse.
 In his defence, Chastelard claimed he had been caught in the Queen's privy but witnesses insisted he was under the bed.
 He was beheaded a week later at the Market Cross of St Andrews on market day.
 Mary was consoled by the company of Mary Fleming.